MadFly-Team/neovim-nvim-lazyvim/README.md

-# LazyVin setup - changes by Neil Beresford.
+# LazyVim setup - changes by Neil Beresford.

 Please look at the following for LazyVim